The Parkes Recycled Water Scheme will be turned on this summer, with crews undertaking end-user connections.

 These minor works will be relatively low-impact, and are not expected to have direct impacts on properties or traffic.
 Each site will take approximately 7 days to connect, with a further 14 days allowed for commissioning activities.

 The parks and fields will be accessible during these works.
 The first locations to be connected commencing on Monday 4 November.
-The works will then progress to the remaining parks, with an anticipated completion date of Friday 20 December.
+The works will then progress to the remaining parks.
+It is anticipated the works will be completed by March 2020.

-Current construction timelines will be available on the Public Notices section of the webiste.
+Current construction timelines will be available on the Public Notices section of the website.

 Residents who will be directly impacted by construction will be notified at least two weeks ahead of construction moving into their area.